Learn about gardening and experience life at a non-profit charitable farm in Ft Bragg, USA

 Space for parking camper vans

 We have primitive camp sites but can offer showers and composting toilets.
 Internet is with cell tower or internet device with good reception.
-We can provide places to charge up batteries and phones.
+We provide places to charge up batteries and phones.

 • Can possibly accept pets